 Research Manager & Research Scientist, Materials

-Heather is a materials scientist based at IBHS’s Research Center.
+Heather is a materials scientist based at the IBHS Research Center.
 She has extensive experience in data analysis, quality control, sample management, and designing experiments.
 She was an analytical chemist at PRI Asphalt Technologies where she established a quality assurance program and conducted research and method development for asphalt, construction materials, and crude oil.
-Heather has more than 10 years of experience with asphalt chemistry, analytical chemistry and laboratory sciences.
+Heather has more than 10 years of experience with asphalt chemistry, analytical chemistry, and laboratory sciences.

 Heather is also an experienced field scientist and has traveled abroad to conduct research projects.
 Her knowledge of asphalt chemistry and field work will be applied directly to lab studies at IBHS.
-Heather currently serves as a member of ASTM International, The American Chemical Society and National Women in Roofing.
-She earned her bachelor’s degree in biology from the Florida Institute of Technology, and is working towards a Master’s in Chemistry at the University of North Carolina Wilmington.
+Heather acts as the liaison between the asphalt shingle manufacturers and IBHS member companies, and contributes to the roofing research at the lab.
+As Research Manager, Heather manages the IBHS Internship Program and research work flow.
+She currently serves as a member of ASTM International and The American Chemical Society, and is on the Board of Directors for National Women in Roofing.
+She earned her bachelor’s degree in biology from the Florida Institute of Technology and her master’s in chemistry from the University of North Carolina Wilmington.

 Siavash “Si” Farvardin